The Wings of the Kirin

-The Wings of the Kirin (麒麟の翼 〜劇場版・新参者〜, Kirin no Tsubasa: Gekijōban Shinzanmono) is a 2012 Japanese film directed by Nobuhiro Doi.
+The Wings of the Kirin (麒麟の翼 〜劇場版・新参者〜, Kirin no Tsubasa: Gekijōban Shinzanmono) is a 2012 Japanese mystery crime film directed by Nobuhiro Doi.

 Plot

 A man's body is found under the statue of a winged kirin in the Nihombashi area of Tokyo.
 A suspect named Yashima has a car accident and falls unconscious while he is attempting to run away.
 Yashima's lover Kaori comes from Fukushima and tells detectives that he is absolutely not a criminal.
 Meanwhile, Detective Kyoichiro Kaga's (Hiroshi Abe) investigates and uncovers a point of contact between the dead body and Yashima.
 A hidden fact of the victim is revealed which even his children did not know about...